 - Complete the Mentor Teacher Acceptance/1099 Stipend Request Form .and the W-9 Form.
 Both are required.
-Please return this to the Field Placement Office so you can be paid promptly for your service.
+Please return this to the Field Services Office so you can be paid promptly for your service.

 - Go over the materials in your teacher "candidate’s folder” or information packet carefully.
 This folder should be given back to the university supervisor with all paperwork required from you at the end of the experience.